-In Washington, D.C., in addition to convicted criminals and respondents in protection order cases, the law also prevents the following other people from possessing a firearm - someone who:
+In Washington, D.C., in addition to convicted criminals and respondents in protection order cases, the following people cannot possess firearms.

 - is a “fugitive from justice”; or

-- is addicted to any controlled substance (drug);
+- is addicted to any controlled substance (drug).1

 - a minor;

 - someone under indictment for a weapons offense (with the exception of certain infractions or misdemeanor weapons offenses);

 - was acquitted of any criminal charge by reason of insanity (unless the person presents a medical certification that s/he has recovered from the insanity);

-- has had a history of violent behavior within the 5 years before applying for a firearm license;
+- has had a history of violent behavior;

-- was found by a court to be negligent in handling a firearm, which caused death or serious injury to another person.1
+- someone who was found by a court to be negligent in handling a firearm, which caused death or serious injury to another person.2

 If none of these situations apply, you can still make a plan for your safety.
 See our Staying Safe page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our DC Advocates and Shelters page to find a local domestic violence organization near you.